Skip to main content Skip to footer

 Measure adoption weekly

 What gets measured gets managed.
-And what gets ignored gets abandoned.
 Tracking specific adoption metrics lets you spot problems early and fix them before they stick.

 Focus on metrics that show actual usage.
 If activity logging is low, reps might need a quick demo on mobile capture.
 If automation usage is lagging, showcase a workflow that gives them back an hour in their day.